 - The Art of Autism.
 How to make tactile collage and other art projects for children with autism.

-Brain Activities for Autistic Kids
+Brain Activities for Children with autism

 Matching games where your child needs to connect words with corresponding pictures are useful for teaching vocabulary, colors, and numbers.
 You can easily make your own matching game, download a free template, or purchase ready-made games.